humanmade/h2/CONTRIBUTING.md

 ## Branching and releases

-H2 builds its own assets, and that build is automated – so there are branches you write to and a branch you leave alone.
+H2 builds its own assets into a releasable branch, and that build is automated. `main` should only be updated via pull request, and `release` should never be updated manually or used at the target for pull requests.

 Work happens on `main`.
 Branch off `main`, open a PR back into it, get it reviewed.
 That's the whole loop for a source change.